Ethiopia – Dec 21-Jan 7, 2023

 Alone, it took 50 minutes to reach the Zege Peninsula.
 I was immediately told to pay the local guides association fees of 550 EB.
 I said I didn’t want a guide and had researched the monasteries.
 “We have lived here for many generations and this is how we make our living” We guard the treasury” on and on.
 I said I just wanted to see the monastery, didn’t need a guide and left.

-It is a 15 minute walk on a rocky path to Ura Kidane.
-Pass a gauntlet of at least 20 souvenir stands selling religious paintings (done with natural pigments), crosses, jewelry, drums, woven baskets (very nice) and cows horn cups (I bought one for $8).
-Business has been bad with covid and I had empathy for them but rarely buy souvenirs as I have no room for them and there are few things I like.
+It is a 15-minute walk on a rocky path to Ura Kidane.
+Pass a gauntlet of at least 20 souvenir stands selling religious paintings (done with natural pigments), crosses, jewelry, drums, woven baskets (very nice) and cow horn cups (I bought one for $8).
+Business has been bad with COVID-19 and I had empathy for them but rarely buy souvenirs as I have no room for them and there are few things I like.

 There are monasteries on two small islands on the way to Zege Peninsula: They were included in the tour but I skipped them.
-By 11:30, there were white caps forming from the 15 knot wind.
+By 11:30, white caps were forming from the 15-knot wind.
 This is a huge lake with the propensity to form prodigious wind waves.
-I had all my electronics with me and did not want to end in the water.
+I had all my electronics and did not want to end up in the water.

 • Tana Haik Entons Eysus United Monastery